 Delta Electronics's score of 85 is higher than 92% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Delta Electronics reported total carbon emissions of approximately 27,278,000 kg CO2e for Scope 1 and about 73,403,000 kg CO2e for Scope 2 (market-based).
-The company’s Scope 3 emissions were significantly higher, totalling around 22,454,000,000 kg CO2e.
-This data reflects Delta's commitment to transparency in its carbon footprint across all scopes.
-Delta Electronics has set ambitious climate targets, aiming to reduce absolute Scope 1 and 2 emissions by 90% and Scope 3 emissions by 25% by 2030, using 2021 as the baseline year.
-Furthermore, the company is committed to achieving net-zero emissions across its global operations by 2050.
-In 2023, Delta achieved a 39% reduction in Scope 1 and 2 emissions compared to the 2017 baseline, demonstrating progress towards its near-term goals.
+In 2024, Delta Electronics reported total carbon emissions of approximately 22,754,000,000 kg CO2e, with emissions distributed across various scopes: 27,278,000 kg CO2e (Scope 1), 73,403,000 kg CO2e (Scope 2, market-based), and 22,454,000,000 kg CO2e (Scope 3).
+The company has made significant strides in reducing its emissions, achieving a 39% reduction in Scope 1 and 2 emissions from a baseline of 216,891 metric tons CO2e in 2021 to 132,275 metric tons CO2e in 2023.
+Delta Electronics has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1 and 2 emissions by 2030, and a 25% reduction in Scope 3 emissions by the same year, using 2021 as the baseline.
+Furthermore, the company is committed to achieving net-zero emissions across all global operations by 2050.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Delta's commitment to sustainability and climate action.
 The company is also a Gold Member of the RE100 initiative, pledging to source 100% renewable electricity by 2030.
 Delta's long-term strategy includes maintaining at least a 90% reduction in Scope 1 and 2 emissions from 2030 through 2050, alongside a 90% reduction in Scope 3 emissions by 2050.
-Delta Electronics's climate commitments are aligned with the Science Based Targets initiative (SBTi), reinforcing its dedication to sustainable practices within the technology hardware sector.
+These initiatives underscore Delta Electronics's proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents